simonedimeglio/simonedimeglio/README.md

 ### 🏴‍☠️ Welcoooome!
 - 🙋🏻‍♂️ My name is Simone.
-- 👾 I'm an ethical and "creative" freelance developer based in Tuscany (Italy).
+- 👾 I'm an ethical freelance developer based in Tuscany (Italy).
-- 😏 My secret recipe & martial arts mix is made up of ******.
 - 🥊 If you fancy a chat, feel free to contact me at simonedimeglio@icloud.com!